rbatllet/private-blockchain/docs/reference/API_GUIDE.md

   - `reason`: Reason for deletion (for audit logging)
   - `adminSignature`: Cryptographic signature from authorized administrator
   - `adminPublicKey`: Public key of the administrator authorizing the operation
-- **Returns:** `true` if key was deleted with valid authorization, `false` if deletion failed or unauthorized
+- **Returns:** `true` if key was deleted successfully
+- **Throws:**
+  - `SecurityException` - If admin authorization is invalid (signature verification fails)
+  - `IllegalStateException` - If emergency backup creation fails or safety checks prevent deletion
+  - `IllegalArgumentException` - If the specified key does not exist
 - **Description:** **🔐 SECURE DANGEROUS DELETION** - Multi-level authorization system that requires valid administrator signature.
 Can permanently remove keys even if they signed historical blocks when `force=true`. ⚠️ **WARNING**: Using `force=true` will break blockchain validation for affected blocks.
 This operation is **IRREVERSIBLE**.
-Only use for GDPR compliance, security incidents, or emergency situations.
+Only use for GDPR compliance, security incidents, or emergency situations. **v1.0.6+:** This method now throws exceptions instead of returning `false` on failure, ensuring security violations cannot be silently ignored.
 - **Safety Features:**
   - Creates emergency backup before deletion (in `emergency-backups/` directory)
   - **Backup contains:** Complete blockchain state (database only)